Kahn/freetel/mini-asterisk-gui/README.txt

 Testing and debugging scripts
 -----------------------------

 .
-To download all the GUi scripts to an IP0X machine with the host name "ip04":
+To download all the GUI scripts to an IP0X machine with the host name "ip04":

    [david@bunny mini-asterisk-gui]$ make HOST=ip04 test
++

+However this is a bit slow.
+So when editing on an x86 host and testing on an IP0X I use dthe M-! command on Emacs that lets you execute a shell command.
+I use this to download just the single the shell file I am working on, e.g. "scp admin.sh root@ip04".

 .
-A simple cookie is used to indicate logged in status, so to run scripts for each screen from the command line (for example to spot script syntax errors):
+A simple cookie is used to indicate logged in status.
+To run scripts for each screen from the command line (for example to spot script syntax errors):
++
 IP0X:
++
   root:/www> export HTTP_COOKIE="loggedin=1" ; sh admin.sh
++
 If you encounter a syntax error when testing a script on an IP0X then running the same script on an x86 can be useful as it has much better error reporting:
++
 x86:
++
   [david@host cgi-bin]$ export HTTP_COOKIE="loggedin=1" ; sh admin.sh

 .
-The -x option at the stop of any shell script can be useful to trace execution on an IP0X:

-  #!/bin/sh -x

-  However this only works if the shell script has executable perminissions set.
-If running using the sh command you can also trace execution:
+If running using the sh command you can also trace execution with the "-x" option:
++
   [david@host cgi-bin]$ sh -x login.sh

 .
 Testing forms from the command line can be achieved by manually setting up the CGI QUERY_STRING environment variable:
++
   [david@host cgi-bin]$ export QUERY_STRING="pass=uClinux" ; sh login.sh

-.
-When editing on an x86 host and testing on an IP0X Emacs has a nice feature M-! that lets you execute a shell command.
-I use this to download the shell fuile I am working on, e.g. "scp admin.sh root@ip04".